project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ### Running the script

-The script can be found in this location in your codebase: **resources/db/migration/cassandra**
+The script can be found at this location in your codebase: **resources/db/migration/cassandra**

 - Ensure that the format of the Script file is: **V{major_version_no}.{minor_version_no}_{filename}.cql** The example of the file naming format: